sharife/goldenthread-v2/site/content/posts/reorient-forum-menatma-convening-2023.md

 This panel explores the diverse impacts of the COVID-19 pandemic on MENA artists and organizations.
 It puts individual and institutional experiences in conversation with one another to help the theater-making community address common challenges and concerns.

-3:00 - 4:30 PM: **Panel: MENA Artists Leading in National Theaters** Moderator: Evren Odcikin, and featuring Raymond Bobgan, Joseph Haj, Inji Kamel, Taibi Magar, and Pirronne Yousefzadeh.
+3:00 - 4:30 PM: **Panel: MENA Artists Leading in National Theaters** Moderator: Evren Odcikin, and featuring Raymond Bobgan, Joseph Haj, Inji Kamel, and Pirronne Yousefzadeh.

 @ Potrero Stage/Hybrid (live-streamed on HowlRound)